kwangure/strawberry/docs/examples/button/02-primary/README.md

 }
 ---

+Add the {% code inline="true" language="css" code=".br-primary" /%}
-Add the `br-primary` class to a button to give it an accent color that puts emphasis on it.
+class to a button to give it an accent color that puts emphasis on it.